DeanLee77/Nadia/README.md

 * Rule parser     : parses what 'Rule scanner' scans into a rule/policy graph
 * TopoSort        : sorts the graph parsed by 'Rule parser'
 * Inferece Engine : checking all truth or calculated value within forward-chaining, and retrieving next rule/policy within backward-chaining to check in order to complete rule set logic

+### How Backward-chaining and Forward-chaining work
+Suppose there are following rules:
+IF B or C is true THEN A is true
+IF D and E are true THEN C is true
+IF F is true THEN D is false
+IF G is false THEN E is true

+#### Backward-chaining:
+An inference engine when using backward chaining searches the inference rules until it finds one which has a consequent (Then clause) that matches a desired goal.
+For instance, if we want to know whether or not the rule statement of 'A is true' is true, an engine finds out which rule has to be checked to conclude.
+In this case, the engine needs information about the rule statement of 'B is true', or 'F is true' and 'G is false'

+#### Forward-chaining
+An inference engine using forward chaining searches the inference rules until it finds one where the antecedent (If clause) is known to be true.
+For instance, if we do have facts that 'G is false' statement is false and 'F is true'statement is true then the engine concludes as follows;
+* 'G is false' statement is false
+* 'F is true' statement is true
+* 'E is true' statement is false
+* 'D is false' statement is true
+* 'C is true' statement is false
+* 'B is true' statement is unknown
+* 'A is true' statement is unknown

 ## 5. License
 Nadia is open source project and released under AGPL 3.0 License.